unni-krishnan-95/copy/_posts/2016-09-08-over-the-wire-bandit1.md

 ---
 layout: single
 title: "OverTheWire: 'Bandit' Solutions 1-10"
-commnets: true
+comments: true
 ---

-Over the past couple weeks, I have been getting deeper and deeper into the realm of penetration testing (or as many like to call it... hacking).
-I have been obsessively doing research, practicing, and honing my basic level Linux skills, as well as expanding my toolset knowledge.
+Over the past couple weeks, I have been digging deeper and deeper into the realm of penetration testing (or as many like to call it... hacking).
+I have been obsessively doing researching, practicing, and honing my basic level Linux skills, as well as expanding my toolset knowledge.

-Just recently in my school, we created an “__Information Security Club__”, that was mainly focused on learning, and expanding student knowledge in the Information Security field, as well as introducing many to the hacking culture, and techniques.
+Just recently my school created an “__Information Security Club__”.
+It was mainly focused on teaching, and expanding student knowledge in the Information Security field, as well as introducing many to the hacking culture.
 The club recently decided to participate in the NCL ([National Cyber League]( http://www.nationalcyberleague.org/)) which is an ongoing virtual training ground for collegiate students to develop, practice, and validate their cybersecurity skills using next-generation high-fidelity simulation environments.

-The NCL is a CTF ([Capture The Flag]( https://en.wikipedia.org/wiki/Capture_the_flag#Computer_security)) based wargame where students, paired in teams or solo, compete against each other for points by exploiting security vulnerabilities.
-The NCL is a beginner based CTF that introduces students to the concept of CTF, and teaches them hacking techniques, vulnerabilities, exploits, etc.
+The NCL is a CTF ([Capture The Flag]( https://en.wikipedia.org/wiki/Capture_the_flag#Computer_security)) based wargame where students (either teams or solo), compete against each other for points by exploiting security vulnerabilities.
+The NCL is a beginner based CTF that introduces students to the concept of CTF, while teaching and allowing practice of hacking skills.

-During the time this club was created, I taught the students about many information security basics, and hacking terminology.
-Though recently, I stumbled across [overthewire.org](http://overthewire.org/wargames/), a wargaming site that allows you to practice your skills; and have been overly obsessed with it.
-Giving this to many of my students, and asking them to start with “__Bandit__”, I aimed to help them learn the basics of Linux and its commands.
+During the time this club was created, I taught many students the basics of Information Security, as well as the basics of hacking.
+Though recently, I stumbled across [overthewire.org](http://overthewire.org/wargames/), a wargaming site that allows you to practice your "*__elite hacking skillz__*"; and have been overly obsessed with it.
+I directed many of my students to this site, and asked them to start with “__Bandit__”.
+This was aimed to help them learn the basics of Linux and its commands.
+Which we all know, is an essential skill in the Pentest Field, and IT itself!
+Because, let's be honest... not a lot of IT Professionals have Linux skills!

-The following below are the solutions to the first 10 levels of “__Bandit__”.
-Though I must state, use the following solutions to learn and compare them with your own answers, also use Google when needed!
+The following solutions below, are to the first 10 levels of “__Bandit__”.
+Though I must state, please use the following solutions to learn and compare them with your own answers!
+If you are stuck on the level, use Google to research the answer before you look at the solutions!

+__NOTE:__ I will be adding explanations to the solutions, and why I did what I did.
+This will aim to help you understand the though process behind the solution.

+So...
+Let's begin!

 ### Level 0:

-The Zero Level is pretty easy, it's there just to make sure that you can connect the the Bandit Lab.
+The Zero Level is pretty easy, it's there to make sure that you can connect the the Bandit Lab.
 I will be using Linux for the following levels, so all of the commands I use (following after the `~#` and or `~$`) are ran under the console.
+So familiarize yourself with it!

 To get to level 0 we need to simply __SSH__ into Bandit with the username: __bandit0__ and password: __bandit0__